Lancetnik/Propan/docs/docs/en/getting_started/2_cli.md

 ## Project generation

-To start a new project not from scratch, you can use the standard template **Propan**
+To start a new project not from scratch, you can use the standard template **Propan**:

 <div class="termy">
 ```console